 A friend of mine derides the use of the word stack for anything but limited technical references.
 However I think the metaphor of the stack is quite useful and works well enough for matters at hand.
 Plus everybody’s doing it!

 Platform: The Open Web

 The ability to publish my own work quite inexpensively is due largely to the open web in the broadest sense.
 I’m grateful to those who created it, those who maintain it and all of us who use it to positive ends.

-Pinboard is my bookmarking tool of choice and I have a lifetime membership from its early years.
-It’s a must have for my work as a blogger and news freak.
+Pinboard is my bookmark tool of choice and I have a lifetime membership from its early years.
+It’s a must-have for my work as a blogger and news freak.

 Text Editing: BBEdit

 My text editor of choice is BBEdit.
 I also used it back when I was writing HTML by hand.
 Those days are long gone but BBEdit has remained.
 Very simple to use with clean results.